DavidMiles1925/garage_opener/README.md

 - Add magnets to garage track with circuitry to return a value of "open" or "closed"
 - Create website for executing code remotely
 - Develop mobile app to be able to control garage from Android phone
+- Solder all components when project is finished and fully tested